After decades in woods, New Hampshire man forced from cabin

 But his off-the-grid existence appears to be at risk.

-“River Dave,” as he’s known by boaters and kayakers, is behind bars after being accused of squatting for 27 years on private property.
+“River Dave,” as he’s known by boaters and kayakers, is behind bars after being accused of squatting for 27 years on private property in Canterbury.
 As the owner of the land seeks to tear down the cabin, Lidstone has been jailed since July 15 on a civil contempt sanction.

-He faces a hearing Wednesday.
+“You came with your guns, you arrested me, brought me in here, you’ve got all my possessions.
+You keep ’em,” he told a judge at a hearing Wednesday.
+“I’ll sit here with your uniform on until I rot, sir.”

-“He’s just a really, really, big caring guy, and just chooses to live off the grid,” said Jodie Gedeon, an avid kayaker who befriended Lidstone about 20 years ago.

-She and other supporters are trying to keep him in his cabin in Canterbury, including organizing a petition drive and working to collect money to cover property taxes.
+Jodie Gedeon, an avid kayaker who befriended Lidstone about 20 years ago, is working with other supporters to help him, including organizing a petition drive and collecting money to cover property taxes.

-“It really is about humanity, it really is about compassion, empathy … he’s not hurting anybody,” she said.
+“He’s just a really, really, big caring guy, and just chooses to live off the grid,” she said.
+“It really is about humanity, it really is about compassion, empathy … he’s not hurting anybody.”

+Merrimack County Superior Court Judge Andrew Schulman agreed that Lidstone isn’t hurting anyone, but said the law is clearly on the landowner’s side.

+“You’re doing your own thing in the ‘Live Free or Die’ state, so there’s a lot of sympathy to you for that,” he said.
+“But there’s a lot of weight on the other side of the balance sheet, and not just about what the (landowner) wants to do with the land, but the weight I feel to uphold the judgment of the court and the rule of law.”

 Gedeon and other supporters came out to a town selectboard meeting on Monday.
 Board members said the town currently has no standing in the property dispute.